The Clynmawr Hotel.

 On Monday 11th October 1880 the “Pride of the Valley Lodge of Shepherds” held their first annual meeting.
 Reports in the South Wales Daily News stated over 60 members sat for dinner under the superintendence of their host Mrs Thomas.
 Following were the Officers of the Lodge – Mr Thomas Prosser Stewart (Chairman); Mr Bradbury (Vice-Chairman) and Mr John Morgan (Secretary): At the meeting, entertainment was supplied by the following singers – Mr T. P. Stewart; Mr D. Harris; Mr W. Morgan; Mr John Williams and Mr Bradbury.
 The Harpist was Mr Henry Jones: Speeches were given by the Chairman and Mr William Banfield.

-On the 1881 Census Mr Edward Thomas born 1845 at Pontnewydd, Monmouthshire was still the Landlord of the Clynmawr Hotel, Blaenau Gwent and his wife Mary nee Davies? born 1848 at Abertillery, with their children Master Edward John and Misses Hannah S. and Margaret Thomas, also a Servant Girl Mary Ann Densley from Tredegar.
+On the 1881 Census Mr Edward Thomas born 1845 at Pontnewydd, Monmouthshire was still the Landlord of the Clynmawr Hotel, Blaenau Gwent and his wife Mary nee Davies? born 1848 at Abertillery, with their children Master Edward John and Misses Hannah S. and Margaret Thomas, also a Servant Miss Mary Ann Densley from Tredegar.

 Mrs Sarah Aston.

 On the 1891 Census Mrs Sarah Aston born 1847 at Llanhilleth, Monmouthshire was the Landlady with her husband Mr B. Aston? with their children Misses Kate born 1873 at Crumlin, Mary born 1874, Crumlin and Master William Aston, born 1877 at Crumlin.
-Also a Servant Girl living there by the name of Miss J. Jenkins, born 1870 at West Dean, Gloucester.
+Also a servant living there by the name of Miss J. Jenkins, born 1870 at West Dean, Gloucester.
 At this time the Clynmawr Hotel’s official address was No72 Newtown, Blaenau Gwent.
 There was also a Clynmawr House listed at No73 Newtown, Blaenau Gwent.